Table of Contents

 However, this flexibility comes with a significant caveat.
 Extensions are discovered through Reflection, which has implications for Release builds:

-- Native AOT can introduce a lot of complications.
+2. Native AOT can introduce a lot of complications.
 It can modify your Class Library such that WindowSill won't locate your components via Reflection.
-You'll also need to compile and release a distinct binary file for each platform you aim to target (Windows, macOS, Linux).
+You'll also need to compile and release a distinct binary file for each platform you aim to target (Windows x64, Windows arm64, etc).

 Unless there's a compelling reason to use AOT and trimming, we advise against using trimming and AOT when building an extensions for WindowSill in Release mode.